FAIR-by-Design-Methodology/FAIR-by-Design_ToT/Templates/Training Unit/Content/Activities/activity_details_template.md

 - if the activity can be done both physically and online, provide info on the differences and specifics for each

 ## Related sources
-- list any additional sources that may be usefull for the activity
+- list any additional sources that may be useful for the activity

 ## Comments
 - how did it go